Hakim3i/lora_prompts_generator/README.md

 ```

 After running the script we get 2 file:

 ![image](https://user-images.githubusercontent.com/11870227/232308928-fa246f96-501a-4e4e-842f-163d70066771.png)

 The lora_prompts_generator.txt will have our prompts:
 ```json
 solo, breasts, soraka_classic, looking_at_viewer, blush, smile, sky, star_\(sky\), starry_sky, night, night_sky, space, medium_breasts, ponytail, shooting_star, <lora:sorakaLora_sorakaV1:0.5>
 ```

 Of course if you want better results you need to tweak the prompts but this is pretty good starting.

+This is not the best example use but generaly the trigger word is always there, also the reason why i filtered 1girl for example because I already have it on my prompts.